Fuwuffyi/ComfyUI-VisualArea-Nodes/README.md

 ## Overview

-This extension introduces custom nodes that provide enhanced control over area-based conditioning in ComfyUI.
-These nodes allow for more precise management of areas of influence by visually defining their scope.
-Additionally, a compact visual panel is included to preview how these areas will be positioned and scaled within the image.
+This extension adds custom nodes to ComfyUI that offer enhanced control over area-based conditioning.
+With these nodes, you can precisely manage areas of influence by visually defining their scope.
+The extension also includes a compact visual panel for previewing how these areas will be positioned and scaled within the image.

-These nodes are heavily inspired by [**Davemane42's Custom nodes**](https://github.com/Davemane42/ComfyUI_Dave_CustomNode), as I wanted to allow those nodes to work again for everyone to use.
+The development of these nodes was heavily inspired by [**Davemane42's Custom Nodes**](https://github.com/Davemane42/ComfyUI_Dave_CustomNode), with the goal of making those nodes accessible to everyone once again.

-Huge thanks to [**cozy_ex_dynamic**](https://github.com/cozy-comfyui/cozy_ex_dynamic) from which I learned how to make a node with dynamic inputs.
+A special thanks to the [**cozy_ex_dynamic**](https://github.com/cozy-comfyui/cozy_ex_dynamic) repository, which provided invaluable guidance on creating nodes with dynamic inputs.

 ## Installation